 Every August and January, we hit the reset button of our soul and dedicate 15 days to a time of prayer together.
 The prayer guide information below will lead you in praying for God’s will to be done through our church family.
-Join us for morning prayer in the Sanctuary Monday – Friday 7:00 – 8:00a and Saturday 8:00 – 9:00a.
-We will focus on select Psalms each morning.
+Join us for morning prayer on Zoom Monday – Saturday 8:00 – 9:00a.

 PRAYER FOCUS: MEMBERS GROWING IN PRAYER

 Scripture Reading: Exodus 33: 7-11 | Tent of Meeting

 Scripture Reading: Matthew 16:17-19 | The Gates of Hell Will Not Prevail

 PRAYER FOCUS: GREAT COMMANDMENT

 Scripture Reading: Romans 10:13-14 | The Lost Will Be saved